 Records from 1969 to the present are used in constructing the TEA's Ontario Online Butterfly Atlas.

-Older summaries are free for download in three full-text-searchable pdf files which contain multiple summaries: 1969-1989, 1990-1999 and 2000-2007.
+Summaries for some older years can also be downloaded in bigger files: 1969-1989, 1990-1999 and 2000-2012.
 Save the files to disk and use Adobe Reader to view the bookmarks to navigate easily to individual summaries and the components of those summaries.
-If these files are too big for convenient dowload, then download one summary at a time by clicking on the year desired in the list below.

 Mourning Cloak Article from the 2009 Summary